JayM3/OriChanBot/README.md

 Need help or have questions?
 Feel free to ask in the server where OriChan is active!

 If you enjoy using OriChan and want to support its development, you can donate!
-Use the `ori!donate` command for more information and perks for donating.
+Use the `/donate` command or visit our Ko-fi page (https://ko-fi.com/orichan) for more information and perks for donating.
 Your support helps keep OriChan running and improving!

 Thank you for using OriChan!
 We hope you enjoy your AI conversations!